jeetsukumaran/fuzzysnake/README.rst

 FuzzySnake
 ==========
-A utility to list, filter, and open files for editing from your shell, using dynamic fuzzy-matching of patterns as you type them in.
+A utility to find, list, filter, and act on files from your shell, using dynamic fuzzy-matching of patterns as you type them in.

 .. image:: https://raw.githubusercontent.com/jeetsukumaran/fuzzysnake/master/demo.gif